Stephen Symonds

-Stephen Symonds is an Australian rules football coach who is the current head coach of the Collingwood Football Club in the AFL Women's competition (AFLW).
+Stephen Symonds is an Australian rules football coach who is the former head coach of the Collingwood Football Club in the AFL Women's competition (AFLW).

 Coaching career

 Norwood

-Symonds was recruited by Norwood in 2016 to establish its inaugural women’s program.
+Symonds was recruited by Norwood in October 2016 to establish its inaugural women’s program.
 He oversaw one of the leading female football programs in South Australia, leading the team to two grand finals and a premiership in 2017.
 He received South Australia’s Team Coach of the Year award in 2017.

 AFL Women's

 Symonds was appointed coach by Collingwood in the AFLW in June 2019.
-Symonds was chosen from a strong field of candidates that was believed to include former Adelaide AFLW coach Bec Goddard and Richmond AFL coach Danny Frawley.
+Symonds was chosen from a strong field of candidates that was believed to include former Adelaide AFLW coach Bec Goddard and former Richmond AFL coach Danny Frawley.

+Symonds coached the team for 51 games over 5 seasons, and mutually parted ways with the club in November 2023.